LOSS OF CORNEAL SENSITIVITY IS THE HALLMARK OF NK1

 IMPORTANCE OF CORNEAL SENSITIVITY

-CORNEAL NERVESHELP MAINTAIN HOMEOSTASIS
+CORNEAL NERVES HELP MAINTAIN OCULAR SURFACE HOMEOSTASIS

 By providing nourishment to the ocular surface and stimulating protective reflexes, such as blinking and tear production, healthy corneal nerves help maintain corneal integrity and homeostasis.
-Corneal sensitivity is a key indicator of corneal nerve function.3
+Corneal sensitivity is a key indicator of corneal nerve function.2

 Select each number to learn about the steps involved in maintaining ocular surface homeostasis.